The Best Management Software for Hospitality Restaurants

 - Automating the ordering process with your vendors, for example by sending automatic orders when you’re running out of certain ingredients

-- Comparing agreed and paid prices and highlight discrepancies
+- Comparing agreed and paid prices and highlighting discrepancies

-- Integrating with the POS system and provide real-time tracking of sold ingredients
+- Integrating with the POS system and providing real-time tracking of sold ingredients

 - Comparing theoretical vs actual inventory